aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 The displayed content is part of the default layout of the page.
 I will have a post in the series that will cover how to customize the layout and content of the page.

-## Step 5 - Selecting a Github pages default theme
+## Step 5 - Selected a Github pages default theme

 In this step I added a theme from the default themes available from the Github pages section in the settings page.